10AnthonyD/Main_CS361/README.md

-Are you tired of never finding games that suit your taste?
+Are you tired of never finding games that suit your taste?...

 Then Get Rec'd!

 We are a video game recommendation application.
 Simply input the title of a game you've enjoyed, and we'll provide you with some great recommendations!